 - You have not received a scholarship from Pacific Leaders Scholarships for Children of Public Servants previously.
 You can receive only one scholarship during your lifetime

 - You will be a full-time student and you have at least one parent, as defined by StudentAidBC policy, who is a full or part-time regular employee of a BC Public Service employer.
 This includes all ministries and any organization that is enabled under the Public Service Act.

-- Your parent has worked in the BC Public Service for the last three years as of April 30 of the year in which you apply
+- Your parent has worked in the BC Public Service for the last three years as of May 18, 2018

 - You plan to study a trade or do technical/vocational training or an undergraduate degree at a designated school or university located in B.C.

 You are not eligible to apply if your parent is an auxiliary or casual employee.
 If you are unsure of your parent’s employment status, please have them contact AskMyHR.
 You are also ineligible if your parent is an employee of the broader public sector, including

 - Provincial Health Authorities (such as VIHA)

 - School districts and universities

 - Crown corporations (for example, Community Living BC, BC Hydro)

 - Other municipal or federal governments (for example, police)

 These organizations have their own terms and conditions of employment.
 If you are not sure if your parent works for an eligible employer, email StudentAidBC.

 How it Works